About the Program

 Program duration, students from other Veterinary Colleges: The program schedule is flexible with a 10 week minimum requirement.

 - an intensive research experience to include state-of-the-art experimental methodology.

 - weekly topics course that gives a broad exposure to biomedical sciences.

 - social events to foster interaction and sense of community.

-- an opportunity to attend and present at the National Merial Symposium at Michigan State University.
+- an opportunity to attend and present at the National Merial Symposium at the University of California-Davis.

 - interactive field trips and social events with scholars of the Oklahoma State Veterinary Research Scholars Program